memoria-io/reactive/README.md

 ### Core module

-Core module has basic set of reactive utilities and standard interfaces for reactive streams and event repos
+* Has basic set of reactive utilities and standard interfaces for reactive streams and event repos

 ### Eventsourcing module